sourcegraph/handbook/content/departments/cloud/technical-docs/oidc_site_admin.md

 - **Add justification**: I need access to the cloud instance UI (Yes, you can just use canned response here)

 The request will be approved automatically.
 Once you have received confirmation from the `Entitle` slack app, process to the next step.
+-->

-Use the `/access_request` slash command on Slack again, and select the following
+Use the `/access_request` slash command on Slack, and select the following

+> You can also use `Search permission` and use the instance domain name as keyword

 - **Request type**: `Specific permission`
 - **Permissions set**: `Sourcegraph Cloud OKTA`